 Today, the Scottish games industry continues to grow, with dedicated higher education games programmes now offered in Edinburgh, Glasgow and by the University of the Highlands and Islands, jobs being listed across the country, and big ticket companies like Unity and Epic having procured Scottish addresses.
 There’s also a vibrant and highly creative scene of smaller studios and indie teams, from the likes of No Code (who released the BAFTA-winning Observation in 2019) to the Dundee-based Biome Collective, a collaborative group of artists and game developers who have produced interactive installations with the V&A Dundee and National Museum of Scotland.

 Scotland’s games sector is mostly split between Dundee, Edinburgh and Glasgow.
-Dundee boasts a slew of small to midsize companies, including 4J Studios, Tag Games, Cobra Mobile, Hyper Luminal, Team Junkfish, Pocket Sized Hands, Stormcloud Games and Puny Astronaut, as well as the quite a bit larger Rockstar Dundee.
+Dundee boasts a slew of small to midsize studios, including 4J Studios, Hutch, Unity, Tag Games, Cobra Mobile, Hyper Luminal, Team Junkfish, Pocket Sized Hands, Stormcloud Games and Puny Astronaut, as well as the quite a bit larger Outplay and Rockstar Dundee.

 The great thing about taking a job in Scotland is that, as well as the entire game development community, you have the whole country on your doorstep.
 Edinburgh and Glasgow are just under an hour from each on public transport, while Dundee is around an hour and half from either city.
 A few hours drive from the central belt could find you in the Cairngorms (the UK’s biggest national park) or perhaps in Glen Coe, a veritable playground for outdoor enthusiasts that boasts some of the most breathtaking views Northern Europe has to offer.